Smart Eating Tips: How Not to Overeat This Holiday Season

 A closing reminder that comfort matters more than control

 Holiday gatherings are supposed to feel celebratory.
-The most effective Smart Eating Tips: How Not to Overeat This Holiday Season do not involve fear.
-They revolve around regular meals, hydration, vegetables, pacing that respects a 20-minute satiety window, and physical comfort afterward.
-Californians can use climate, agriculture, and movement opportunities to keep physiology stable without surrendering cultural dishes.
+The most effective Smart Eating Tips: How Not to Overeat This Holiday Season do not involve fear, tracking, or restriction.
+They revolve around regular meals, hydration, vegetables, pacing that respects a 20-minute satiety window, and responding to the body with curiosity rather than criticism after eating.

 Share this article with a friend